madbence/koa-parse-json/README.md

 Parse json request body, generator style.

-It seems that similar modules don't provide sane stack traces, or simply ignores errors.
+It seems that similar modules don't provide sane stack traces, or simply ignore errors.
 Because this one is completly generator-based, it provides proper stacktraces on parse error.

 ## Install